About this listing

 Other Things to Note

 Photographer's paradise.
+Beauty in every direction when you step out the door.
 Monuments and buildings from ten different centuries, superb river views.

 Please use your key to close the door when going out, to avoid having to slam it.